poppopting/qs-ranking-by-subject-crawler/README.md

-# QS University Rankings Scraper
+# QS University Rankings By Subject Cralwer

 ## Introduction
 This Python web scraping tool allows users to retrieve subject ranking data from the QS World University Rankings website without the need for using Selenium.
 It offers flexibility in specifying subjects and provides options for fetching comprehensive ranking data, including detailed indicator information.